41 Hilarious Things People Actually Believed as Kids

 I believed that when my Dad played the stereo the people singing lived inside of it.
 I was always curious where they slept, went to the bathroom, and ate.
 I wanted to pry the speaker open to look inside, but I knew that would get me in a lot of trouble. —Melissa Yingst

 I believed that lightning came from the flash of a huge camera in the sky.
 So, every time I saw lighting I would smile really big. —Jiem Jayno.
-Don’t miss these quotes about happiness that will make you smile.

 I believed that white cows made white milk and brown cows made chocolate milk. —Stacy Viskocil Stroud